3xCaffeine/mcp-server/README.md

 - Secure session management and automatic token refresh
 - Input validation with Zod schemas and CORS protection
 - Environment-based secrets management
+- Multi-user isolation: Each user has a fully isolated workspace, with strict separation of sessions, tokens, and data.
+No cross-user access is possible.
+All Google Workspace API calls and memory graphs are partitioned per user for maximum privacy.

 ### **Google Workspace Coverage**